MischaU8/yumyum/display/show-edges-and-faces_IMjX2axOHjs.md

-yum yum Floyd here with a quick look at the show edges and show faces options in plasticity if you right click on the render mode icon in the top right portion of the UI you can toggle Edge visibility using the show edges button I
+yum yum Floyd here with a quick look at the show edges and show faces options in
+Plasticity if you right click on the render mode icon in the top right portion of the UI you can toggle Edge visibility using the show edges button I